Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 Supplemental

-This course will be focused around several interrelated themes theme.
+This course will be focused around several interrelated themes.
 The first two assignments are focused on attribution, appropriation and collections of images.
 The middle assignments are all about impossibilities, fakes and simulations.
-The first and last assignments are dedicated to work for the greater good.
-All of this work is directed towards impacts outside of our classroom: we will turn course assignments into two edited photobooks, and other assignments will add to Commons based web platforms like Flickr and Wikipedia.
+The assignment is dedicated to portraiture.

-We will use blackboard extensively to carry on discussions outside of class.
+We will use the CUNY Academic Commons extensively to carry on discussions outside of class.
 While the focus of the course is the production of directed creative work, there are theoretical and historical readings that will help ground your creative work in a context.

 Goals and Requirements: